-- 1. A student must complete the Return Request Form (link). - 2.
-Meet with Student Success Coordinator and create a Student Success Plan. - 3.
-A student will be placed on academic probation for one term/semester. - 4.
+- 1. A student must complete the Return Request Form.
+Return Request Form - 2.
+Meet with Student Success Coordinator and create a Student Success Plan. - a.
+Student is required to follow their Student Success Plan for the entirety of the semester or they risk Administrative Dismissal.

+- 3. A student will be placed on academic probation for one term/semester. - 4.
 Failure to return to good academic standing or a second failure in a nursing course may result in dismissal from the program.
 See Readmission Policy. - 5.
 Students must be in good financial standing with St. Joseph's College of Nursing to be enrolled. - 6.
-Enrollment for courses offered will be considered based on space availability.

-^{} Any student on probation who withdraws will remain on a Student Success Plan
+Enrollment for courses offered will be considered based on space availability. - 7.
+Students returning to complete a theory course after being withdrawn from the College for more than one term, will be required to pass all competencies in the lab course associated in order to provide safe care in clinical.
+Students returning after a leave of more than two terms will be reviewed on a case-by-case basis for potential requirement of passing all competencies from previous lab courses. - \\\Any student on probation who withdraws will remain on a Student Success Plan.